Contemporary-Modern House Plans

 Newest House Plans

-Here are the newest house plans with all the latest and best design trends.
+Discover these new house plans with all the latest and best design trends.
 Open floor plans, big multi-functional kitchen islands, and smart storage spaces for every important need in -- or adjacent to -- every major room, living and dining porches, split bedroom layouts, Jack-and Jill bathrooms, walk-in pantries, media rooms, home offices, mud rooms, laundries: these are just some of the outstanding up-to-date details that you’ll love.
 From charming cottages to plans that offer sleek luxury.
 We’re constantly updating this category, so check back frequently to stay on top of the trends.

-Shed House Plans
+House Plans with Pictures

 Sloped Lot House Plans